Azure-Samples/azure-search-dotnet-samples/quickstart/README.md

 1. Extract contents if the download is a zip file.
 Make sure the files are read-write.
 1. Get the service name and admin API key of your service.
 You can find this information in the Azure portal.

+This sample is available in two versions.

++ **v10** uses the previous [Microsoft.Azure.Search](https://docs.microsoft.com/en-us/dotnet/api/overview/azure/search/client10) client libraries

++ **v11** uses the new [Azure.Search.Documents](https://docs.microsoft.com/dotnet/api/overview/azure/search.documents-readme) client library, highly recommended for all new projects

-## Run version 11
+## Run the v11 sample

-1. Open the v11\AzureSearchQuickstart-v11.sln project in Visual Studio
+1. Open the AzureSearchQuickstart-v11.sln project in Visual Studio
 1. Open **Program.cs**.
 1. Replace the placeholder values for service name and admin API key with valid values for your search service.
 1. Compile and run the project.

-## Run version 10
+## Run v1 sample

 1. Open the v10\AzureSearchQuickstart.sln project in Visual Studio
 1. Use **Tools > NuGet Package Manager** to check for updated packages.